Website icon Xpert.Digital

 • Other shareholders – 33.06%

-Another attempt to explain the economic background why Russia wants to prevent NATO from having any influence on Ukraine while there is still time: NATO's eastward expansion also has an economic aspect and not just a purely security policy aspect.
+Another attempt to explain the economic background of why Russia wants to prevent any NATO influence on Ukraine while there is still time: NATO's eastward expansion also has an economic and not just a purely security policy aspect.

-The gross domestic product shows the economic performance of a country.
-It is calculated from all goods and services that were provided within the country's borders over a certain period of time.
-In comparison, Russia, once a major political power, is a dwarf, but it can still position itself strategically and maintain influence in the energy sector.
-Does the war now show that Russia is resorting to the last resort and is at its wits' end?
+Gross domestic product (GDP) reflects a country's economic performance.
+It is calculated from all goods and services produced within a country's borders over a specific period.
+In comparison, Russia, once a major political power, is a dwarf, though it can still strategically position itself and maintain influence in the energy sector.
+Does this war now demonstrate that Russia is resorting to its last resort and has exhausted all its options?

-Gross domestic product (GDP) of NATO compared to Russia – Image: Xpert.Digital
+NATO's gross domestic product (GDP) compared to Russia – Image: Xpert.Digital

-NATO member countries together generated an estimated gross domestic product (GDP) of around $37.17 trillion in 2020.
-This means that the NATO countries account for around 45 percent of the world's gross domestic product.
-The member states of the Shanghai Cooperation Organization (SCO) have significantly lower economic power, with a GDP of around 17.93 trillion US dollars.
+In 2020, NATO member states together generated an estimated gross domestic product (GDP) of approximately US$37.17 trillion.
+This represents roughly 45 percent of global GDP.
+The member states of the Shanghai Cooperation Organisation (SCO), with a GDP of approximately US$17.93 trillion, have a significantly smaller economic output.

 What is NATO – North Atlantic Treaty Organization?

-NATO is a military alliance that currently includes 30 European and North American countries.
+NATO is a military alliance currently comprised of 30 European and North American states.
 NATO's main tasks lie in the areas of security and defense policy, conflict prevention and crisis management, as well as disarmament and arms control.
-In 2014, NATO set the goal of each member country investing at least two percent of its gross domestic product in defense by 2025.
-So far only the USA, Greece, Estonia, Latvia and the United Kingdom have achieved this goal.
-See also the statistics on the share of military spending in gross domestic product in the NATO countries.
+In 2014, NATO set the goal that each member state would invest at least two percent of its gross domestic product (GDP) in defense by 2025.
+So far, only the USA, Greece, Estonia, Latvia, and the United Kingdom have met this target.
+See also the statistics on the share of military spending in GDP in NATO countries.

-The Shanghai Cooperation Organization (SCO) was founded in 2002 with the aim of strengthening trust and cooperation among the eight member states in various areas such as trade and security policy.
-The SCO comprises around 40% of the world's population and is seen by some observers as an international counterweight to NATO.
+The Shanghai Cooperation Organisation (SCO) was founded in 2002 with the aim of strengthening trust and cooperation among its eight member states in various areas, including trade and security policy.
+The SCO represents approximately 40% of the world's population and is seen by some observers as an international counterweight to NATO.
 The following states are members of the organization:

 • China